Module 1.4: Observability Fundamentals

 metrics-servercomponent. - Verified

-kubectl get eventsdisplays recent scaling activities. - Executed the complex JSONPath query to list pod phases correctly.
+kubectl get eventsdisplays recent scaling activities. - Executed the JSONPath query to list pod phases correctly.

 Next Module

 Section titled “Next Module”Ready to automate the provisioning of the observability stacks you just learned about?
-Proceed to Module 1.5: Platform Engineering Concepts to learn how Internal Developer Platforms (IDPs) deliver these complex toolchains as a seamless service to developers without requiring them to become Kubernetes experts.
+Proceed to Module 1.5: Platform Engineering Concepts to learn how Internal Developer Platforms deliver complex toolchains as a reliable service for application teams.